 Keanu Reeves is having a moment.
 A Keanu Reeves renaissance.
 A Keanuaissance.
 A Keanu Reevissance.
-Whatever you want to call it, with the arrival of John Wick: Chapter 3 — Parabellum and his new role as the brooding face of Saint Laurent’s SS19 menswear campaign, Reeves is getting the fashion industry recognition he deserves, and we could not be more here for it.
+Whatever you want to call it, after fronting Saint Laurent’s SS19 menswear campaign, two of his best-dressed films, John Wick 4 and The Matrix 4, are slated to make comebacks in 2021, meaning that Reeves will be at the forefront of our minds for (at least) the next two years.
+And we could not be more here for it.

 River’s Edge (1986)